cmawhorter/kewkew/README.md

   , reloadConcurrency: 16

     // kewkew continuously attempts to process jobs even if they've been
-    // scheduled in the future if a job is processed and found to be scheduled
+    // scheduled in the future.
+    // if a job is processed and found to be scheduled
     // in the future, this is the delay imposed before attempting
     // to process again
     // e.g.